blacktm/r2d/README.md

 $ gem install r2d -- --use-system-libs
 ```

-The gem will search for SDL2 libs using `-lSDL2` style arguments.
+This option will search for SDL2 libs using `-lSDL2` style arguments.
 The [`extconf.rb`](/ext/r2d/extconf.rb) will check to make sure libs are available during the `gem install` process.

 ## Installing on Windows and Linux